MikeAxtell/ShortStack/README.md

 - `--locifile LOCIFILE` : Path to a file of pre-determined loci to analyze.
 This will prevent *de novo* discovery of small RNA loci.
 The file may be in gff3, bed, or simple tab-delimited format (Chr:Start-Stop[tab]Name).
 Mutually exclusive with `--locus`.
 - `--locus LOCUS` : A single locus to analyze, given as a string in the format Chr:Start-Stop (using one-based, inclusive numbering).
 This will prevent *de novo* discovery of small RNA loci.
 Mutually exclusive with `--locifile`.
 - `--nohp` : Switch that prevents search for microRNAs.
 This saves computational time, but *MIRNA* loci will not be differentiated from other types of small RNA clusters.
 - `--dn_mirna` : Switch that activates a *de novo* search for *MIRNA* loci.
-By default ShortStack will confine *MIRNA* analysis to loci where one or more queries from the `--knownRNAs` file are aligned to the genome.
+By default ShortStack will confine *MIRNA* analysis to loci where one or more queries from the `--known_miRNAs` file are aligned to the genome.
 Activating *de novo* searching with `--dn_mirna` does a more comprehensive genome-wide scan for *MIRNA* loci.
 Loci discovered with `--dn_mirna` that do not overlap already known microRNAs should be treated with caution.
 - `--strand_cutoff STRAND_CUTOFF` : Floating point number that sets the cutoff for standedness.
 Must be > 0.5 and < 1.
     - default: 0.8.
 Loci with >80% reads on the top genomic strand are '+' stranded, loci with <20% reads on the top genomic strand are '-' stranded, and all others are unstranded '.'
 - `--mincov MINCOV` : Minimum alignment depth, in units of reads per million, required to nucleate a small RNA cluster during *de novo* cluster search.
 Must be an floating point number > 0.